 SECTION 1.
 The Honorary Members of the Society shall be nominated by the Council and elected by the Society.
 They shall enjoy all the privileges of other members except that of voting and holding office

 SECTION 2.
-Any Active Member upon reaching the age of fifty years shall become a Senior member.
-The change in the age of active membership will be phased in over a five-year period commencing in 2001, so that by the year 2005, the superannuating age will reach 50.
+Any Active Member upon reaching the age of fifty-five years shall become a Senior member.
 Senior Members shall continue to pay dues only until the age of 65, and shall continue to vote, but shall not have the privilege of holding office.

 The Officers of the Association shall be a President, a President-Elect, a Secretary, a Treasurer, and three Councilors-at-Large, elected by ballot.
 No officer may be elected who will attain Senior membership during their term.
 The President and President-Elect shall be elected for one year, and the President-Elect shall automatically become President.
 The Secretary, Treasurer and Councilors-at-Large shall be elected for three years.
 The Secretary shall be elected one year in advance of the Secretary’s three year term.